Persona (1966 film): Art and theatre

-Persona is the Latin word for "mask" and referred to a mouthpiece actors wore to increase the audibility of their lines.
+Persona is the Latin word for "mask" and refers to a mouthpiece actors wore to increase the audibility of their lines.
 In Greek drama, persona came to mean a character, separate from an actor.
 Bergman often used the theatre as a setting in his films.

 Elisabet is a stage actress and, according to Singer, is seen in "mask-like makeup" suggesting a "theatrical persona".
 Singer wrote that Elisabet wears "thick and artificial eyelashes" even when she is not acting.
 Scholar Egil Törnqvist noted that when Elisabet is onstage as Electra, she looks away from the theatre audience and breaks the fourth wall by looking at the camera.
 According to Törnqvist, Elisabet makes a fist, symbolizing her revolt against the notion of meaningful performance.
 Singer concluded that although Elisabet develops a very personal relationship with Alma, she cannot shed her persona as an actress and will remain lonely with "the hopeless dream of being".

 According to Singer, Bergman confronts his viewers with "the nature of his art form".
 Literary critic Maria Bergom-Larsson wrote that Persona reflected Bergman's approach to filmmaking.
 Although Alma initially believes that artists "created out of compassion, out of a need to help", she sees Elisabet laugh at performances on a radio program and finds herself the subject of the actress's study.
 She rejects her earlier belief: "How stupid of me".
 As Elisabet studies Alma, Bergman studies them both.

 Michaels wrote that Bergman and Elisabet share a dilemma: they cannot respond authentically to "large catastrophes", such as the Holocaust or the Vietnam War.
 Political columnist Carsten Jensen identified the Vietnam footage Elisabet sees as the 1963 self-immolation of Thích Quảng Đức.
 According to Jensen, photographs of Quảng Đức's death were widely circulated and were used in Persona.
 Academic Benton Meadows wrote that Elisabet sees herself in Quảng Đức's death, fearing that it would be a consequence of her silent rebellion.
 Törnqvist wrote that Elisabet is struck by the truth that the monk is a true rebel, while her rebellion is a cowardly retreat behind a persona of muteness.

 Vampirism

-Persona also includes symbolism about vampirism.
+Persona also includes symbolism of vampirism.
 In 1973, Dagens Nyheter critic Lars-Olaf Franzen interpreted Alma as a stand-in for the audience and Elisabet as an "irresponsible artist and vampire".
 According to the British Film Institute, Elisabet "vampiristically" devours Alma's personality; the actress is also seen drinking blood from Alma.
 Gervais wrote that Persona is "an impressionistic vampire film".
 Törnqvist called the vampire portrayal "Strindbergian", connecting it to the spider seen in the prologue and the "fat spider" mentioned in the screenplay (but omitted from the final cut).

 Although psychologist Daniel Shaw interpreted Elisabet as a vampire and Alma as her "sacrificial lamb", Bergman replied when asked if Alma was entirely consumed: